Romania–United Kingdom relations: History

+Princess Marie of Edinburgh, a British Princess as granddaughter of Queen Victoria of the United Kingdom, married Crown Prince Ferdinand of Romania, the couple later became King Ferdinand I and Queen Marie.

 In recent years relations between Britain and Romania have soured due to what some hold to be xenophobic reports in the British press.

+In June 2023, King Charles III visited Bucharest in a first visit by any reigning British monarch to the country.

+Economic relations

+Trade between the United Kingdom and Romania is governed by the EU–UK Trade and Cooperation Agreement since 1 January 2021.

 Companies

 Royal Bank of Scotland operated in Romania between 15 October 2008 and 31 December 2015.

 The Romanian subsidiary of the British company Vodafone is the second largest mobile network operator in the country.

 One of the best known Romanian brands in the United Kingdom is Dacia.
 It has a wide spread network of dealers throughout the country.